robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 Making :file:`*.robot` files executable
 ---------------------------------------

-On other operating systems than Windows it is possible to make :file:`*.robot` files executable by giving them execution permission and adding a shebang__ like in this example:
+On UNIX-like operating systems it is possible to make :file:`*.robot` files executable by giving them execution permission and adding a shebang__ like in this example: